Rosette Cookies and Vintage Recipes

-Whether the rosettes be eaten with a fork or from the hand depends largely upon the nature of the • filling” used with them.
+Whether the rosettes are to be eaten with a fork or from the hand depends mainly upon the nature of the "filling" used.
 A rosette sprinkled with cheese, or a compact mixture, would be eaten from the hand.
-One dressed in preserves or whipped cream would probably be listed with pie and treated accordingly.
+One dressed in preserves or whipped cream would be listed with pie and treated accordingly.

 For Parties and Afternoon Teas

-If you are fond of cooking and like to make things to eat which are attractive to the eye, get a rosette iron, then you can make rosettes and sell them at thirty-five cents a dozen.
+If you are fond of cooking and like to make things to eat attractive to the eye, get a rosette iron.
+Then, you can make rosettes that everyone will enjoy.